atelier-saulx/selva/docs/api.md

 Default behaviours:

-- Acenstors can never be set, children and parents update ancestors, children and parents.
+- Acenstors can never be set, children and parents update ancestors, children and parents
-- Date is allways added by default.
+- Date is always added by default
-- Keyword 'now' in date, start, end will add date.
+- Keyword 'now' in date, start, end will add date

 #### Parameters